Herbert-Wong25/Herbert-Wong25/README.md

-## Hi, I'm Herbert | Hybrid Bioengineering Scientist 🧬💻
+## Herbert Siu-Ho Wong | Hybrid Bioengineering Scientist 🧬💻

+**PhD Bioengineering · EPFL (2025) | MRes · Imperial College London**

+I develop integrated R&D pipelines that connect experimental biology with quantitative computational frameworks — translating raw data into actionable insights for **therapeutics and diagnostics**.

-I am a **PhD Bioengineer (EPFL)** and **MRes (Imperial College)** specialized in bridging the gap between complex biological systems and quantitative computational frameworks.
-My work focuses on integrating integrating "**wetlab**" expertise with "**drylab**" execution to develop high-throughput pipelines that translate raw experimental data into **actionable insights** for therapeutics and diagnostics.
+My work sits at the intersection of **wet lab execution** and **dry lab analysis**: from nanoparticle synthesis and analytical characterization, to molecular dynamics simulations, deep learning-based image analysis, and in silico modeling.
+My current focus is to develop high-throughput pipelines that translate raw experimental data into **actionable insights** for therapeutics and diagnostics.

 ---